ml4bio/e2efold/E2Efold-FM/README.md

 ## Demo and instractions for use

-To directly use our trained model to make prediction for any RNA sequence, please refer to the information in `/e2efoldFM_productive` folder.
+To directly use our trained model to make prediction for any RNA sequence, please refer to the information in `./e2efoldFM_productive` folder.

+The sample RNA input sequences are under the `./e2efoldFM_productive/seqs` folder.

+The expected output of these sample RNA input sequences are provided the folders: `./e2efoldFM_productive/cts` and `./e2efoldFM_productive/npy`.

+The running speed of this package is very fast, for about 40 sequences, it takes only several seconds to complete the prediction.

+The procedure of using this package to perform prediction is provided in the `README.md` file of the `./e2efoldFM_productive` folder.